janodetzel/lazygit/docs/Config.md

   # to 40 to disable truncation.
   truncateCopiedCommitHashesTo: 12

+  # Directory where new worktrees should be created by default.
+Can be absolute or
+  # relative to the repository root.
+  worktreeParentDir: .

 # Periodic update checks
 update:
   # One of: 'prompt' (default) | 'background' | 'never'